rubyguides

 str[10] # => nil (out of bounds returns nil)

-Ruby 3.0 introduced a significant change: indexing a string now returns a String instead of an Integer (the character code).
-This aligns with the principle that str[i] and str[i, 1] should behave the same way:
+Ruby 3.0 introduced a significant change that affects how indexing works: str[0] now returns a single-character String instead of an Integer character code.
+This aligns with the principle that str[i] and str[i, 1] should behave consistently, making both return values chainable with other string methods:

 # Ruby 3.0+